uttam-pasare/flight-management/README.md

 # Flight Management
-This repository contains code and resources for a flight management system
+This repository contains code and resources for a flight management system implemented using Spring Boot and Java 17.
+The project incorporates an H2 in-memory database and features unit tests leveraging a mocking framework.

 ##Clone the project